Here’s a personal branding forecast sure to intrigue you in the coming years:

 3) Once you have some ideas of who/what you want to be, begin to create your blueprint.
 This will be what comprises the basis of your personal brand and what differentiates it from others.

-Expand on your purpose to create your brand story.
-What made you want to start this personal branding for your career journey?
+- Expand on your purpose to create your brand story.
+What made you want to start this for your career journey?

 Once you have your core values decided on, figure out how much time and effort you can spare to investing in all of this.